General surgery in Suffolk | St Edmunds Hospital Skip to main content

 There are several reasons why you might choose St Edmunds for your consultation.
 With 26 beds and all rooms offering the privacy and comfort of en-suite facilities, as well as TV and high-speed Wi-Fi and room service, you will feel right at home here.

 Our department ensures you will receive the best of care before and after treatment.
-For surgery, there are three main theatres – one of which has been installed with lamina flow (clean air filter system) and one which is used for endoscopy and day case procedures.
+For surgery, there are three main theatres – one of which has been installed with laminar flow (clean air filter system) and one which is used for endoscopy and day case procedures.

 Every specialist working at is a fully accredited consultant, which means the services they provide undergo a rigorous process of appraisal and recommendation.
 Infection control at St Edmunds is great, too – and you will be seen in a comfortable, clean, and modern environment, by a friendly and skilled Consultant.